liuup/liuup.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Shang Liu is currently pursuing a master's degree at the University of `Chinese Academy of Sciences`, and under the guidance of Prof. Zhenyu Yin.
+Shang Liu is currently pursuing a master's degree at the `University of Chinese Academy of Sciences`, where he is under the guidance of Prof. Zhenyu Yin.
 Before that, he obtained his B.S. degree from `Shenyang Aerospace University` in 2022.

 <!-- He is also the Github open-source project contributor of [ccf-deadlines](https://github.com/ccfddl/ccf-deadlines), which is dedicated to provide accurate deadlines for Chinese academic researchers. -->